RPDJF/42-Repos/libs/README.md

 Dive into the source file for the full lowdown on how to vibe with Betterft.
 And don't forget to enjoy the code! 😎✌️

 Now go, code a better life with Betterft! 🚀✨

+# LIBFT 🧐

+## What is LIBFT?

+LIBFT is the lib I made during my 42 cursus.
+I won't longer use it or update it anymore since it's superceded by **Betterft** lib who includes a garbage collector.